CharlieDigital/dn6-firebase/README.md

 ![Auth Emulation](assets/first-login.gif)

-We need to update our API call to send the header:
+We need to update our API call to send the header on our API calls:

 ```js
 const createCity = async () => {